TyBuckPhD/compile_wrf_arm/README.md

 ## Pre-Build

-Although part of the pipeline automatically deactivates any Conda environments presents, it is HIGHLY RECOMMENDED to run conda deactivate if you typically use conda environments BEFORE running ./compile_wrf.sh.
+Although part of the pipeline automatically deactivates any conda environments presents, it is **HIGHLY RECOMMENDED** to run conda deactivate if you typically use conda environments **BEFORE** running ./compile_wrf.sh.
 If you don't, issues with compilers can occur even if all the libraries build correctly.

 ## Structure